SgtSilvio/gradle-oci/README.md

 This section of the documentation is still WIP.

+- flexible and explicit definition of OCI image layers
+- easy to package outputs of other tasks (similar to Gradle's copyspecs)
+- easy to declare file ownership and permissions
+- full configuration of OCI image metadata (all properties in config, manifest and index)
+- declarative

 ### Clear Separation Between Image and Registry

 This section of the documentation is still WIP.

+- split registry from image name (same as Gradle's repositories and dependencies)

 ### Reproducible Builds